-- 3.11 For individuals who have been an MRT for a period of more than three months, but less than twelve months in a given performance year, it may be appropriate to apply the rules below to only a proportion of the individual's variable remuneration.
-The rules are: - (i) guaranteed variable remuneration (Remuneration 15.7); - (ii) retained shares or other instruments (Remuneration 15.15); - (iii) deferral (Remuneration 15.17); and - (iv) performance adjustment (Remuneration 15.20-15.23). - 3.12 When an individual moves from a role without MRT status to an MRT role during the performance period, providing that MRT role is more than three months of the performance year, the amount of variable remuneration awarded to the individual in that performance period is subject to the approach to application of the rules in paragraph 3.11.
-The amounts of fixed and variable remuneration awarded should also be apportioned accordingly to reflect the period of time held in the MRT role and the rules applied to that apportioned amount. - 3.13 When a new hire is recruited into an MRT role during the performance period, providing that the MRT role is more than three months of the performance year, all of the variable remuneration awarded to the individual in that performance period is subject to the rules above in paragraph 3.11. - 3.14 The PRA does not consider it necessary for the rules specified in sub-paragraphs 3.11(ii) and (iii) to be applied when both of the criteria outlined in paragraph 2.20 have been met the variable remuneration of the MRT does not exceed £44,000 (Condition A) and does not represent more than one third of the employee's total annual remuneration (Condition B).22 When applying those conditions to part-year MRTs, the PRA considers that firms should apply them on pro-rata basis. - 3.15 Table Ef provides some examples of how paragraphs 3.12 and 3.13 should be applied.
+- 3.11 For individuals who have been an MRT for a period of less than twelve months in a given performance year, it may be appropriate to apply the rules below to only a proportion of the individual's variable remuneration.
+The rules are: - (i) guaranteed variable remuneration (Remuneration 15.7); - (ii) retained shares or other instruments (Remuneration 15.15); - (iii) deferral (Remuneration 15.17); and - (iv) performance adjustment (Remuneration 15.20-15.23). - 3.12 When an individual moves from a role without MRT status to an MRT role during the performance period, the amount of variable remuneration awarded to the individual in that performance period is subject to the approach set out in paragraph 3.11.
+The amounts of fixed and variable remuneration awarded should also be apportioned accordingly to reflect the period of time held in the MRT role and the rules applied to that apportioned amount. - 3.13 When a new hire is recruited into an MRT role during the performance period, all of the variable remuneration awarded to the individual in that performance period is subject to the rules above in paragraph 3.11. - 3.14 The PRA does not consider it necessary for the rules specified in sub-paragraphs 3.11(ii) and (iii) to be applied when the variable remuneration of the MRT does not exceed £44,000 (Condition A) and does not represent more than one third of the employee's total annual remuneration (Condition B).12 When applying those conditions to part-year MRTs, the PRA considers that firms do not need to pro-rata those thresholds. - 3.15 Table E provides some examples of how paragraphs 3.12 and 3.13 should be applied.

-Table EF: Part-year material risk-takers for more than three months - examples
+Table E: Part-year material risk-takers - examples